simonmichael/hledger_site/src/import-csv.md

 hledger has a powerful CSV converter built in.
 After saving a few declarations in a "CSV rules file", it can read transactions from almost any CSV file.
-This is described in detail in the [csv format] manual, but here are some quick examples.
+This is described in detail in the [hledger manual][csv format], but here are some quick examples.

 Say you have downloaded this `checking.csv` file from a bank for the first time: